Consider the following dataset of products and their IDs. We can search for a specific product using a predetermined value or a given value in a cell.

 The dataset below represents the Outlets of ABC Enterprise with Product Name, and Product ID stored in every outlet.
 Some products are common in different outlets so the Product ID will also be common.
-Here, we want to find out if the cell begins with a certain text and then returns value using this dataset.
-Follow these possible ways to execute this process.
+We want to find out if the cell begins with a certain text and then returns value using this dataset.

 =IF(LEFT(D5,3)="VSX",D5,"Not Found")